joaofelipeas/dotnet7-rpg/README.md

 ---
 Documentation for the AddCharacterDto Code

-The code above is a C# class that defines a Data Transfer Object (DTO) for adding a new character to a fictional RPG game.
+The code is a C# class that defines a Data Transfer Object (DTO) for adding a new character to a fictional RPG game.
 The AddCharacterDto class contains properties that correspond to the fields required to add a new character, such as name, hit points, strength, defense, intelligence, and class.

 Running the Code
 Since this is a DTO class and not a standalone application, it cannot be run on its own.
 Instead, it is used in conjunction with other code that interacts with it, such as the CharacterController class.
 To run the entire application, follow the steps outlined in the documentation for the relevant classes.